CDL A Job Type

 States

-Alabama Arkansas California Colorado Florida Georgia Illinois Indiana Louisiana Missouri Minnesota Michigan North Carolina Tennessee New York Ohio Pennsylvania Texas
+Alabama Arkansas Arizona California Colorado Florida Georgia Illinois Idaho Indiana Kentucky Louisiana Missouri Minnesota Michigan North Carolina New Jersey New York New Mexico Oregon Ohio Pennsylvania Texas Tennessee Wisconsin Washington

-NY Lawmakers Propose 70 MPH Speed Limit; Manitoulin Transport Opens Moncton Terminal
+NY Lawmakers Propose 70 MPH Limit; Manitoulin Expansion

-New legislation proposes increasing New York State speed limits from 65 mph to 70 mph on select highways, including the Governor Thomas E. Dewey Thruway, Southern Tier Expressway, Interstate 81, Adirondack Northway, and Interstate 88.
-The measure is designed to improve traffic flow, reduce transit times, and accommodate modern vehicle capabilities while maintaining safety standards.
-This change can significantly affect OTR CDL-A drivers, allowing faster and more efficient cross-state travel for long-haul routes, especially for fleets operating Flatbed, Reefer, HazMat, and Dry Van trucks.
+New legislation proposes increasing New York State speed limits from 65 mph to 70 mph on select highways, including the Governor Thomas E. Dewey Thruway, Southern Tier Expressway, and Interstate 81.
+This change is designed to improve traffic flow and accommodate modern vehicle capabilities.

 "Adjusting speed limits to 70 mph on certain highways aligns with current traffic studies and vehicle performance standards." — Sen. Thomas F. O’Mara

-Bill S1500, sponsored by Sen. Thomas F. O’Mara and co-sponsored by Sen. Bill Weber, empowers the New York Department of Transportation and Thruway Authority to raise speed limits where engineering assessments deem it safe.
-The legislation emphasizes data-driven decisions, ensuring higher limits are only applied to highways with proper lane width, clear visibility, and low accident history.
-For CDL-A truckers on Regional routes, this change may optimize delivery schedules, reduce fuel consumption per trip, and improve route efficiency on New York corridors.
+Bill S1500 empowers the NY DOT and Thruway Authority to raise speed limits where engineering assessments deem it safe.
+The legislation emphasizes data-driven decisions, ensuring higher limits are only applied to highways with proper lane width and low accident history.

 "Our Moncton terminal enhances service reliability, operational efficiency, and driver satisfaction in Eastern Canada." — Manitoulin Transport Management